DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Hair loss can also be localised, and can be either scarring (cicatricial) and non-scarring (non-cicatricial).

-The most common reasons for hair shedding are telogen effluvium, anagen effluvium, male and female pattern alopecia, and alopecia areata.
-There are many other causes (see Hair loss and Hair and scalp).
+The most common reasons for hair shedding are telogen effluvium, anagen effluvium, and alopecia areata.
+There are many other causes of hair loss and hair thinning (see Diffuse alopecia, Hair loss and Hair and scalp).

 An acute injury to the hair follicles can cause hair shedding during the growth phase, resulting in sudden diffuse shedding of up to 90%, structurally abnormal, scalp hairs (anagen effluvium).
-The hair shafts fracture at the level of the scalp skin or below it.
+The hair shafts fracture at the level of the scalp skin or just below it.
+Chemotherapy is the most common cause of anagen effluvium.

-Alopecia areata is an autoimmune condition that causes round patches of hair loss.
-Alopecia areata can lead to complete loss of scalp hair (alopecia totalis) and, rarely, complete loss of body hair as well (alopecia universalis).
+Alopecia areata is an autoimmune condition that causes either round patches of hair loss or diffuse alopecia.
+Alopecia areata can lead to complete loss of scalp hair (alopecia totalis) and, rarely, complete loss of body hair (alopecia universalis).

-Various diseases and conditions of the hair and scalp may also cause, or appear to cause, hair shedding as part of their presentation.
-They include:
+Various diseases and conditions of the hair and scalp may present with hair loss including:

 © 2020 DermNet New Zealand Trust.